sanureet/Project2-OaklandCrimeData/README.md

 ## The Challenge

-Create a HTML page that visualizes crime data with the following features:
+Create a Full Stack webpage that visualizes crime data with the following features:
 - [x] [Project falls in one of 4 tracks (NEED TO Pick one)
 - [x] Backed by SQL database
 - [x] Use existing public data set for the database